This free launching math workshop unit of study is designed to help you get a workshop approach started in your classroom.

 Some of our ideas stem from what we learned from our professional development based on Larry Ainsworth’s in Balanced Math approach.
 If you have read his books, you will see quite a few references to ideas that he has put forth in his work.

-Math Warm-Up/Daily Math Review – We have implemented and believed in a Daily Math Review (DMR) in our classrooms for several years now.
+Math Warm-Up/Daily Math Review – We have implemented a Daily Math Review (DMR) in our classrooms for several years.
 Our DMR was based on what Ainsworth has laid out in his work.
 It is a spiraling and class-specific daily review that is assessed weekly.
 The skills on the review are based on a broad range of standards and change as your class masters them.
-However, the nature of these assessments provides you with the data and information you will need to create small skill groups for remediation and eventually mastery.
+These weekly assessments can provide you with the data you will need to create small skill groups for remediation and eventually mastery.
 After looking at quiz results, you can then meet with small focused skill groups during independent practice or Math Centers (described below the workshop explanation).

 Math Mini-Lesson – After your warm up, you will move on to your mini-lesson.
-This might be a review of a previously taught math concept, or it might be a new skill or standard (perhaps only a portion of a standard).
+This might be a review of a previously taught math concept, or it might be a new skill or standard.
 You will present a 5 to 15 minute mini-lesson that focuses on that specific concept or skill.
-You might want to think about keeping these lessons focused and short to allow for better class mastery.
-Of course, older students will likely be able to handle more information, but the key to the mini-lesson is that you keep it simple and direct.

 Lesson Wrap-Up & Sharing – At the conclusion of independent practice, the class will gather in a meeting spot to quickly review the lesson and provide an opportunity for questions (or even revelations) that students have about the skill or concept they were practicing.